kivtechs-uml/report.md/readme.md

 	Was not derived from either olive or ivory. was build to add image generation capabilities

-	Vercel gave a very wierd name, so it was named as Project C
+	Vercel gave a very descriptive name, so it was named as Project C (after A,B comes C )

 ## SWITCH of base